soijen/soijen.github.io/en/_posts/2018-08-17-running-patagonian-fjords-paso-el-trueno-canal-montanas.md

 Fjords, glaciars, snow-capped peaks - you can find the best of Patagonia in the remote and seldom-visited Reserva Nacional Alacalufes.
 Accessible only by boat, we partnered with our friends at <a href="http://www.patagonianfjords.com/" target="_blank">Patagonian Fjord Expeditions</a> to explore Paso del Trueno - a wild and undeveloped route along the Canal de las Montañas.

 <h2>Background</h2>
-- <strong>Trek:</strong> Paso del Trueno - Camp Kiara to Bahia los Hurios
+- <strong>Trek:</strong> Paso del Trueno - Camp Kiara to Bahía los Hurios
 - <strong>Total Distance:</strong> 10.5 km
 - <strong>Location:</strong> Reserva Nacional Alacalufes, Chile (see <a href="#map">map</a> below)
 - <strong>Closest City:</strong> Puerto Natales, Chile